Position

 What does a Phlebotomy Director do?

-A Phlebotomy Director oversees the operations of a phlebotomy department within a healthcare facility.
+A Phlebotomy Director oversees the operations of a phlebotomy department.
 This role involves managing a team of phlebotomists to ensure they collect blood samples accurately and efficiently.
-The director coordinates with other healthcare professionals to maintain high standards of patient care.
-They also handle scheduling, training, and performance evaluations for the phlebotomy staff.
+The director coordinates with other healthcare professionals to meet patient needs.
+They also handle scheduling, training, and performance evaluations for the team.

 View Phlebotomy Director jobs nearby